Equitable transition

 Unequal effects

-Negative impacts of the climate crisis have been shown to disproportionately affect developing countries, indigenous communities, people of colour, and women.
-Vulnerable populations overall are expected to suffer more severe consequences and sooner than those with greater access to resources.
+Negative impacts of the climate crisis have been shown to disproportionately affect populations in the Global South, indigenous communities, people of colour, and women.
+Vulnerable populations overall, who have restricted access to resources, are expected to suffer more severe consequences sooner than those with greater access to resources.

 Developing countries

-The greatest degree of warming is projected to be in developing countries located in the Global South, but such countries generally have poorer infrastructure, and less capacity to adapt and cope with the effects due to their limited economic capabilities than their northern counterparts.
+The greatest degree of warming is projected to be in developing countries located in the Global South.
+Such countries generally have less technical and financial capacity to adapt and cope with the effects of global warming, due to their limited economic capabilities, than their Northern counterparts.

 Indigenous communities

-Rising sea levels and changing marine ecosystems have been shown to highly affect indigenous communities in both coastal and mountainous locations.
+Changing marine and terrestrial ecosystems have been shown to highly affect indigenous communities in both coastal and inland locations.
 As much as 80% of the world’s remaining forest biodiversity lies within indigenous peoples’ territories, and indigenous and community lands store at least 24% of the above-ground carbon in the world’s tropical forests.

 Racial inequality

-Decades of unjust, racist environmental policies have seen some communities of colour become dumping ground for toxic chemicals.
-In the US, air pollution disproportionately harms individuals of colour, with more than 57% of people of colour living in counties with a failing grade for air quality measures (compared to 37% of white people).
+Decades of unjust, racist environmental policies have seen some communities of colour become dumping grounds for toxic chemicals.
+In the United States, air pollution disproportionately harms individuals of colour, with more than 57% of people of colour living in places with a failing grade for air quality measures (compared to 37% of white people).

 Gender inequality

-Women are more likely to be negatively affected by the climate crisis than men.
+Women are more likely to be negatively affected by the climate crisis.
 More likely to live in extreme poverty than men, women have lower access to basic human rights and resources, making adaptation to changing environmental conditions more difficult.
-Women also deal with systemic systems of gendered violence, which are often exacerbated by instability, such climate-induced migration.
+Women also deal with systemic systems of gendered violence, which are often exacerbated by instability, such as climate-induced migration.

 Research summary